AmericanCouncils/AyamelResourceApiServer/src/AC/WebServicesBundle/README.md

 * `webservice.response` - The final response from the API
 * `webservice.terminate` - After the API response has been sent

-You can register a listener service for any of these events with the `ac.webservice.listener` container tag.
+You can register a listener service for any of these events with the `ac.webservice.listener` container tag, or register subscribers to multiple events via the `ac.webservice.subscriber` tag.

 ### Services ###

-> TODO: describe `ac.webservices.object_validator` service
+* `ac.webservices.object_validator` - This service will use the JMS serializer and its metadata to create, or modify pre-existing objects from a client's incoming request.

+    Example:

+        // ... get previous object

+        $this->container->get('ac.webservices.object_validator')->modifyObjectFromRequest($this->getRequest(), 'MyBundle\Namespaced\Class', $previousObject);

+        // ... $previousObject now contains the modifications from the incoming data

 ## Todo list ##

-* Implement client object validator
+* Test client object validator
-* DependencyInjection register ac.webservice.listener tags
+* Real format negotiation where applicable